 ‘The slip rule’ is a common phrase used by the legal profession to refer to a procedural rule in family law matters.
-The slip rule is derived from Rule 16.05(2)(h) of the Federal Circuit Court Rules 2001 which states that the court or a Registrar may vary or set aside a judgment or order after it has been entered if there is an error arising in the judgment or order from an accidental slip or omission.
+The slip rule is derived from Rule 10.13 of the Federal Circuit and Family Court of Australia Rules 2021 which states that the court or a Registrar may vary or set aside a judgment or order after it has been entered if there is an error arising in the judgment or order from an accidental slip or omission.

 Why do we have the slip rule?

 The slip rule is useful as it allows a Judge to amend orders, either by consent or at the Judge’s own initiative, if they contain an accidental slip, mistake or omission.
 This allows the Judge to correct the mistake without the parties having to attend court again after the matter has been finalised.

 The slip rule is a useful tool for practitioners and Judges as it is common for mistakes to occur throughout everyday practice.
 An example of where the slip rule might be useful is where the name of one of the parties is spelled incorrectly on the orders.
 Another example is where the parties have agreed to final parenting orders where the children live with one parent and spend weekend time with the other and it is implied throughout the orders that the place of changeover is to be the McDonalds in Maroochydore.
 However the changeover location is not stated in relation to the Friday changeovers.
 One party then amends the orders to read as per the agreement and relies on the slip rule to have the orders formally amended by the court as the change makes no difference to the mechanisms of the orders but makes the agreed arrangements clearer.

 It is important to note that the slip rule cannot be used to add further orders or to make any changes that alter the substance of the agreement.